TioT2/kalang_rs/README.md

 # Why Ka?

-There just no any reasons (except of lack of stable compiler implementation (any compiler implementation, actually), standard library, LSP's, debuggers, versioning, and even a language standard, actually) to don't use Ka as a foundation of your next long term project with your team.
+There just no any reasons (except of lack of stable compiler implementation (any compiler implementation, actually), standard library, LSP's, debuggers, versioning, and even a minimal language standard/documentation, actually) for you and your team to don't use Ka as a foundation of your next long term project.

-# Language
+# Inspirations

-### Design inspirations

-Ka language design is highly inspired by syntax of Rust language.
+Ka language design is highly inspired by Rust.

-### Functionality
+# Design

-As we know, Rust language removed all annoying excess functionality from C++ (object-oriented-like classes, exceptions, etc.), so Ka language went event further and removed all annoying excess functionality from Rust (traits, borrow checking, etc.).
+As we know, Rust language removed all annoying excess functionality from C++ (object-oriented-like classes, exceptions, etc.), so Ka language went event further and removed all annoying excess functionality from Rust (traits, borrow checking, etc.) to make language even more comfortable and controlled.

-### Just fun fact
+> [!NOTE]

-This improvements actually resulted a fun thing: Ka is just C with Rust-like syntax and dietic portion of syntactic sugar added.
+> These improvements actually resulted a fun thing - Ka is just C with Rust-like syntax and dietic portion of syntactic sugar added.

 # Standard library